felixaihub/snailer-cli/docs/README.md

 **Happy Learning! 🎉**

-If you have questions, feel free to open a Discussion or join our Discord!
+If you have questions, feel free to open a Discussion or join our community!